JonathanFiore/Software-Engineering-Project-2022-Preview/README.md

 ### Communication Protocol

-To check The communication protocol ask the project owners.
+To check the communication protocol ask the project owners.

 <br/>